 The progression from a simple chant to much fuller music is reflected in the following organ work by Maurice Duruflé (1902-1986), Prélude, Adagio & Choral Varié sur 'Veni Creator':

 In the Lutheran tradition, the Veni Creator was slightly simplified under Luther’s influence for corporate singing as the German hymn, Komm, Gott Schӧpfer.
 In the following video, J. S. Bach’s (1685-1750) chorale prelude (BWV 667) on the German hymn has the melody in the uppermost voice (right hand).
-See in this “rolling score” that the bass line (bottom system) plays the third of each set of three eighth notes, emphasizing the Holy Spirit as the third person of the Trinity:
+Listen for the emphasis on the third note of each group of three (most prominent in the lower register), emphasizing the Holy Spirit as the third person of the Trinity:

 And kindle in them the fire of Your love.